choderalab/modelforge/docs/getting_started.rst

 Defining the Dataset
 +++++++++++++++++++++++++++++++++++++++

-The dataset is also defined in a TOML file.
-Here is an example of a dataset definition for the ANI1x dataset:
+The following TOML file defines the ANI1x dataset, allowing users to specify a specific version, as well as parameters used by the torch dataloaders (num_workers and pin_memory):

 .. code-block:: toml